ultralytics/ultralytics/docs/en/models/yolov7.md

 ![YOLOv7 comparison with SOTA object detectors](https://github.com/ultralytics/ultralytics/assets/26833433/f7605c4e-8607-428b-aca4-0c2adfceb1a2)

+## Comparison of SOTA object detectors

-**Comparison of state-of-the-art object detectors.** From the results in the YOLO comparison table we know that the proposed method has the best speed-accuracy trade-off comprehensively.
+From the results in the YOLO comparison table we know that the proposed method has the best speed-accuracy trade-off comprehensively.
 If we compare YOLOv7-tiny-SiLU with YOLOv5-N (r6.1), our method is 127 fps faster and 10.7% more accurate on AP.
 In addition, YOLOv7 has 51.4% AP at frame rate of 161 fps, while PPYOLOE-L with the same AP has only 78 fps frame rate.
 In terms of parameter usage, YOLOv7 is 41% less than PPYOLOE-L. If we compare YOLOv7-X with 114 fps inference speed to YOLOv5-L (r6.1) with 99 fps inference speed, YOLOv7-X can improve AP by 3.9%.
 If YOLOv7-X is compared with YOLOv5-X (r6.1) of similar scale, the inference speed of YOLOv7-X is 31 fps faster.
 In addition, in terms the amount of parameters and computation, YOLOv7-X reduces 22% of parameters and 8% of computation compared to YOLOv5-X (r6.1), but improves AP by 2.2% ([Source](https://arxiv.org/pdf/2207.02696.pdf)).

 | Model                 | Params<br><sup>(M) | FLOPs<br><sup>(G) | Size<br><sup>(pixels) | FPS     | AP<sup>test / val<br>50-95 | AP<sup>test<br>50 | AP<sup>test<br>75 | AP<sup>test<br>S | AP<sup>test<br>M | AP<sup>test<br>L |
 | --------------------- | ------------------ | ----------------- | --------------------- | ------- | -------------------------- | ----------------- | ----------------- | ---------------- | ---------------- | ---------------- |